OpenVPN/easy-rsa/distro/windows/README-Windows.txt

 Easy-RSA 3 runs POSIX shell code, so use on Windows has some additional
 requirements: an OpenSSL installation, and a usable shell environment.

-If you don't have OpenSSL, you'll need to install an OpenSSL package (see section 1.)
+The Windows packages of EasyRSA 3.0.7+ include an OpenSSL binary and libraries that will be used by default.
+If you want to use a system binary instead, remove the openssl.exe and the lib*.dll files from the bin directory.

 The Easy-RSA Windows release includes a ready-to-use shell environment with special thanks to the mksh/Win32 project.

 Contents of this file: